ThomasBleijendaal/RapidCMS/README.md

 Using the `collectionAlias`, you can specify which collection must be used (in this case, `"sub-collection"`).
 You must also specify what kind of entity the sub collection uses.
 The configuration of the `ListEditor` of the sub collection, which you specified when you defined the collection, is to render the list.

+Using the `SetListEditor` variant, you can specify the sub collection inline, and tailor it to your need for this particular embedding.

 ## Relations